 FOR SCOLIOSIS AND KYPHOSIS

-SpineCor® physiotherapy programs have been designed to complement the action of the SpineCor® brace for children and adults as well as to strengthen the principles of treatment.
+SpineCor® scoliosis exercise programs have been designed to complement the action of the SpineCor® brace for children and adults as well as to strengthen the principles of treatment.

 The programs aimed at spinal correction in children and pain alleviation in adults are based on the principles of corrective movements specific to each type of curvature, as established by the SpineCor® classification system.